Common Autism Myths: 14 Misconceptions About Autism Debunked

 Historically, many individuals regarded as "different" might have been autistic, though technology was insufficient to identify them.

-Myth: Autism Is only diagnosed in Childhood.
+Myth: Autism is only diagnosed in Childhood.

 Autism is not confined to childhood and does not simply disappear with age.

 While many individuals receive a diagnosis in childhood, autism is chronic, and many adults are diagnosed later in life.
+This is especially true for women and AFAB individuals who often have their traits missed in childhood.

 Myth: Autism Is Caused Solely by Environmental Factors.